 Tip: As a side note, Augustiner-Keller, Munich’s most famous beer garden, has a very allergy-friendly menu, particularly if you have coeliac disease (as I do, unfortunately).
 No gluten-free beer by the looks of it though.

-Not exactly the kind of slow travel day I like to promote but after a few days visiting Munich, we were ready to get started on more relaxed Bavaria road trip which would take us to all corners of the region.
+Not exactly the kind of slow travel day I like to promote but after a few days of visiting Munich, we were ready to get started on a more relaxed Bavaria road trip that would take us across Southern Germany.

 Bavaria Road Trip

 Of course, it doesn’t matter where you start, you can join the itinerary from anywhere and break it up as needed.
 But Munich is a convenient start and finish point when visiting Bavaria.

 Garmisch-Partenkirchen & Zugspitze

 The one-hour drive south to Garmisch-Partenkirchen is uneventful but it’s worth taking the autobahn to arrive early in the day.
-Garmisch-Partenkirchen was introduced to me from a Munich-based friend and I’m so glad she did.
+Garmisch-Partenkirchen was introduced to me by a Munich-based friend and I’m so glad she did.

 You have a few options when you get there.
 You can go for a classic German hike on one of a multitude of hiking trails which you can finish with a meal in a Bavarian mountain hut type restaurant.
 The views are incredible so if you feel like hiking up a mountain, you can’t go wrong here.